cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function.
-We provide instantiations of the scheme using widely-used and efficient primitives.
+We provide instantiations of the scheme using widely-used and efficient primitives based on elliptic curve Diffie-Hellman key agreement.

 --- middle

 # Introduction

+Encryption schemes that combine asymmetric and symmetric algorithms have been specified and practiced since the early days of public-key cryptography, e.g.,
+{{?RFC1113}}.
+Combining the two yields the key management advantages of asymmetric cryptography and the performance benefits of symmetric cryptography.
+The traditional combination has been "encrypt the symmetric key with the public key."
+"Hybrid" public-key encryption schemes (HPKE), specified here, take a different approach:
+"generate the symmetric key and its encapsulation with the public key."
-"Hybrid" public-key encryption schemes (HPKE) that combine asymmetric and symmetric algorithms are a substantially more efficient solution than traditional public key encryption techniques such as those based on RSA or ElGamal.
-Encrypted messages convey an encryption key encapsulated with a public-key scheme, along with one or more ciphertexts encrypted using that key.
+Specifically, encrypted messages convey an encryption key encapsulated with a public-key scheme, along with one or more ciphertexts encrypted using that key.
 This type of public key encryption has many applications in practice, for example:

 * PGP {{?RFC6637}}
 * Messaging Layer Security {{?I-D.ietf-mls-protocol}}